Elevation Training - Does it work?

 Matthew Rowe looks at the use of elevation training and how it may help improve athletic performance.

-There has long been debate in the world of sports science about the seemingly endless stream of supreme long-distance runners that come out of Kenya.
+There has long been a debate in the world of sports science about the seemingly endless stream of supreme long-distance runners that come out of Kenya.
 For many years it was considered that this was purely biological - a natural ability passed through the generations.
 But over the last 40 years, exercise physiologists increasingly believe that far more of this ability may be based upon their environment rather than simple genetics.
 The Kenyan runners train at high altitude where the air is rarefied, meaning there is less natural oxygen content.
 This forces the body to have to work much harder, pushing the lungs, heart and muscles way beyond the norm and helping them develop far superior fitness and endurance capabilities.
-When these athletes return to sea level to take part in competition, they find that they are significantly stronger and more powerful, making the race much easier for them, compared with most other competing athletes.
-The effects of the altitude training are believed to only last a few weeks at the very most, once the athlete returns to sea level, but of course this is sufficient time to take part and perform in competition.
+When these athletes return to sea level to take part in a competition, they find that they are significantly stronger and more powerful, making the race much easier for them, compared with most other competing athletes.
+The effects of the altitude training are believed to only last a few weeks at the very most, once the athlete returns to sea level, but of course, this is sufficient time to take part and perform in competition.

 So, what exactly is Elevation Training?